 The WOO 3.0 is here now for a little while and it’s most likely to change the game.
-Although were not quite sure if that is in an positive way.
+Although we are not quite sure if that is in a positive way.
 Since 2015, when WOO introduced its device to record your kite sessions -including jump height- the sport got an interesting addition to it.
 Although it is a fun sport, some sort of competition was added to it; Who can jump -world wide- the highest?

 Recently WOO offered a rather affordable way to buy the 3rd generation.
 The business model has little other ways to get money in, so it seems a smart way to collect some fresh coins.
 It does have added value like a better battery, better mount and an instant smart watch read out possibility.
 But there seems to be a big catch in this WOO 3.0 and in the end it may have ruined its own game.
 Or should we all get rid of our previous version and buy the 3.0?

 Soon after the launch of the WOO 3.0’s the big question does it record higher jumps compared to the previous versions? popped up on several forums.
 The answer is partly true but also more complex than only that.
 We took a bunch of different versions on one board and made some statistical comparing on the data.
 After looking into it deeper and deeper we think the level playing field between different WOO generations has gone.

 We see unexplained differences and structural variations between the newest WOO and the previous versions.
 The WOO 3.0 can give much higher maximum jump heights.
 How is that possible?
 We tried to contact WOO -without succes- so for the moment we can only guess.
 Below you can read what efforts we did to properly compare them and our conclusions is quite bitter.
 But to stay on top of the game you better switch to the 3.0 version.